The ancient Egyptians believed that a human soul was made up of five parts:

 In another mode of existence, the Ba of the deceased is depicted in the Book of the Dead returning to the mummy and participating in life outside the tomb in non-corporeal form, echoing the solar theology of Ra uniting with Osiris each night.

-The word Baw, plural of the word Ba, meant something similar to "impressiveness", "power", and "reputation", particularly of a deity.
+The word Baw (plural of Ba) meant something similar to "impressiveness", "power", and "reputation", particularly of a deity.
 When a deity intervened in human affairs, it was said that the Baw of the deity were at work.

 As a part of the soul, a person's Ren (name) was given to them at birth and the Egyptians believed that it would live for as long as that name was spoken, which explains why efforts were made to protect it and the practice of placing it in numerous writings.
 It is a person's identity, their experiences, and their entire life's worth of memories.
 For example, part of the Book of Breathings, a derivative of the Book of the Dead, was a means to ensure the survival of the name.
 A cartouche (magical rope) often was used to surround the name and protect it.
-Conversely, the names of deceased enemies of the state, such as Akhenaten, were hacked out of monuments in a form of damnatio memoriae.
+Conversely, the names of deceased enemies of the state, such as Akhenaten, were hacked out of monuments in a form of damnatio memoriae ("condemned memory", that is, to be erased from memory).
 Sometimes, however, they were removed in order to make room for the economical insertion of the name of a successor, without having to build another monument.
 The greater the number of places a name was used, the greater the possibility it would survive to be read and spoken.

 A person's shadow or silhouette, Sheut, is always present.
 Because of this, Egyptians surmised that a shadow contains something of the person it represents.
 Through this association, statues of people and deities were sometimes referred to as shadows.